tidybot2/docs/docs/power-system.md

 !!! note

-    Some people may find the Wago connectors on the PDP challenging to work with.
+    Some people may find the WAGO connectors on the PDP challenging to work with.
     Here is a close-up video demonstrating their usage (2x speed):

     <video data-src="../videos/power-system/IMG_6687-2x.mp4#t=0.001" controls playsinline></video>

-    As shown in the video, the Wago operating tool should be inserted straight into the actuation slot at a slight angle to horizontal.
+    As shown in the video, the WAGO operating tool should be inserted straight into the actuation slot at a slight angle to horizontal.
     Then, the end of the tool should be pushed downwards to open the slot.

-    We also recommend watching this video explaining how Wago connectors work: [Wago connectors explained](https://www.youtube.com/watch?v=t-zb7j4ikHM)
+    We also recommend watching this video explaining how WAGO connectors work: [WAGO connectors explained](https://www.youtube.com/watch?v=t-zb7j4ikHM)

 !!! note

-    **Do not forcefully wiggle the Wago tool or pry the end of the tool upwards!**
+    **Do not forcefully wiggle the WAGO tool or pry the end of the tool upwards!**
     Doing so can deform the plastic housing, making the connector harder to operate in the future.

 !!! tip